OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-82-en.md

 Welcome to XiangShan biweekly column, this is the 82nd issue of our biweekly column.
 Through this column, we will regularly introduce the progress of XiangShan, hoping to learn and improve together with you.

 Recently, various teams working on Kunminghu have started designing V3.
-In addition, the fronted fixed issue where parity check might use invalid results when ICache requests cross lines, the backend fixed the issue of incorrect bit width calculation for variables such as the total number of instruction commit and the total number of walk in VTypeBuffer under specific parameters, and the memory and cache subsystem fixed a bug where vector segment instructions failed to correctly report ECC errors.
+In addition, the fronted fixed the issue where Svpbmt NC fetch would still enqueue to IBuffer after flushing, the backend fixed the issue where the `xcontext` CSR was not reset properly, and the memory and cache subsystem fixed the generation logic related to DCache bus errors to prevent propagation of X states.
 This update also includes the latest performance improvements of the Kunminghu architecture.

 <!-- more -->
 ## Recent developments